Danielle Adams: College career

+Professional career

 Adams was selected in the second round of the 2011 WNBA draft (20th overall) by the San Antonio Silver Stars.
 On June 11, 2011, she scored 32 points against the Atlanta Dream, setting the franchise's rookie record.
 She was also named the Rookie of the Month for the month of June.

 Adams was named as a reserve to the roster of the All-Star team for the 2011 WNBA All-Star game, along with Silver Stars teammate Becky Hammon.
 The reserves were selected by the twelve head coaches of the WNBA teams; each coach is not permitted to vote for their own players.
 At the time of the decision, Adams was the leading scorer among rookies in the league, with a scoring average of 15.6 points per game.
 She also received more write-in votes than any other player.
 Adams was one of four rookies on the All-Star team, the other three being Maya Moore, Courtney Vandersloot and Liz Cambage.

 Adams was suspended on July 29, 2015, by the WNBA for three games without pay due to violation of the league's Anti-Drug Policy for unspecified charges.
 Adams admitted she was guilty and apologized to her teammates and the community.
 She was waived by the San Antonio Stars in April 2016.

 In February 2017, Adams signed a training camp contract with the Connecticut Sun.
 In April 2017, she made the final roster for the team.